 The Maintenance Assistance program focuses on changing those conditions that allow poor maintenance practices to exist.
 The program underwrites training, education, and technical advice related to maintenance.
 Funding is used to purchase specialized maintenance equipment or information technology related to maintenance.
-The program also funds the cost of inventories of maintenance needs and the development of maintenance plans.
+The program also funds the cost of inventories of maintenance needs, development of maintenance plans, and fund urgent repairs.